 AliExpress to offer a new free return and refund service in eight countries

-- AliExpress, a leading global ecommerce marketplace will launch its first fee return and refund service.
+- AliExpress, a leading global ecommerce marketplace will launch its first free return and refund service.

-- This will provide consumers to select products from the most popular goods.
+- This will provide consumers with options to select products from most popular categories

-- Cheer Zhang, the head of Global consumer and market operation states that "The objective is to improve the shopping experience offered by AliExpress and enable consumers to explore, with confidence, the platform's wide range of brands and products, knowing they can get a free return and refund if they are not satisfied."
+- Cheer Zhang, the head of Global consumer and market operation states that, "The objective is to improve the shopping experience offered by AliExpress and give consumers more confidence to explore the platform's wide range of brands and products, as they can get a free return and refund if they are not satisfied."

-HANGZHOU, Sept.
-9, 2019 /PRNewswire/ -- AliExpress, a global retail online marketplace of the Alibaba Group, today announced that it is upgrading its service to free return and refund for participating categories across eight countries.
+HANGZHOU, China, Sept.
+11, 2019 /PRNewswire/ -- AliExpress, a global retail online marketplace of the Alibaba Group, today announced that it is upgrading its service to free return and refund for participating categories across eight countries.

-Buyers in main areas of Russia, France, Germany, Spain, the UK, the US, Canada and Australia will be the first from eight pilot countries to participate in the new program.
+Buyers in main areas of eight pilot countries including Russia, France, Germany, Spain, the UK, the US, Canada and Australia will be first to participate in the new program.

-Under the new policy, customers in the eight countries with an eligible address will see a "free return" sign next to products participating in the program.
-Most product categories, like consumer electronics, jewelry, shoes and cosmetics products, will be eligible for the new program.
-Customers can request a free return and refund for qualifying products within fifteen days after receiving their order.
+Products participating in the new program range from consumer electronics, jewelry, shoes to cosmetics products.
+Under the new policy, customers in the eight countries with an eligible address will see a "free return" sign on the webpage of the eligible products.
+Customers can request a free return and refund for those products within fifteen days after receiving their order.

-Some terms and conditions will apply for example, products must be returned in new and unused condition, and products priced over USD 1,000 will be excluded from this program, in addition to products such as mobile phones, underwear, food categories, and customized products.
+According to the return and refund policy, for example, products must be returned in new and unused condition.
+In addition to products such as mobile phones, underwear, food categories, and customized products, products priced over USD 1,000 will be excluded from this program.

-Customers can go to any post office to make the return and will receive their refund as fast as within 3 days, depending on the payment solution they used to buy the product.
+Customers can go to local post offices to return unwanted products and expect to receive their refund as fast as 3 days.
+The processing time varies depending on the payment solution they used to buy the product.

-Cheer Zhang, the head of Global consumer and market operation states that "The objective is to improve the shopping experience offered by AliExpress and enable consumers to explore, with confidence, the platform's wide range of brands and products, knowing they can get a free return and refund if they are not satisfied."
+Cheer Zhang, the head of Global consumer and market operation states that, "The objective is to improve the shopping experience offered by AliExpress and give consumers more confidence to explore the platform's wide range of brands and products, as they can get a free return and refund if they are not satisfied."

-The new "free return" program is an enhancement from a previously launched "local return" program that had been operating in 7 countries besides Russia.
-Under the previous scheme, customers had to cover the delivery fee for the return order.
-The new scheme provides a streamlined and free service to enable AliExpress consumers to shop with confidence.
+The new "free return" program is an upgrade from a previously launched "local return" program that had been operating in 7 countries.
+Under the previous plan, customers had to cover the delivery fee for the return orders.
+The new program provides free and streamlined service to enable AliExpress consumers to shop with confidence.

 About AliExpress: